feincms/feincms3/docs/topics/templates-and-regions.rst

             ),
         })

-Ancestors are returned starting from the root node by ``page.ancestors()``.
-We want pages to inherit content from their closest possible ancestors however, because of this we ``.reverse()`` the queryset.
+``page.ancestors().reverse()`` returns ancestors ordered from the page's parent to the root of the tree.
+We want pages to inherit content from their closest possible ancestors.

 Making templates selectable